Cyber-Duck/Pardot-API/README.md

 $pardot->account()->read(); // calls an account object query method to return a result
 ```

-The above read() call would return the account information similar to the below XML code.
+The above read() call would return the account information similar to the below XML code in JSON format.

 ```xml
 <rsp stat="ok" version="1.0">